Updated:

 Stress is a problem for families of patients and visitors, and is pervasive among healthcare staff.
 In the case of patients, stress is an important medical concern because it is both a significant health outcome in itself, and directly and negatively affects many other outcomes.
 Negative health effects stem from the fact that stress responses include numerous psychological/emotional, physiological, biochemical, and behavioral changes.

 Thus, the environment, created for veterans should entail all the necessary factors for stress overcoming.
-These are the absence of aggressive colors, reminders of military actions, violence, murders, etc. In fact, these are the basic factors of theoretical approach, nevertheless, additional individual work will be required for proper fitting of the environment.
+These are the absence of aggressive colors, reminders of military actions, violence, murders, etc. In fact, these are the basic factors of the theoretical approach, nevertheless, additional individual work will be required for the proper fitting of the environment.

 As for the aspects of functionality, it should be emphasized that the location of technical storage, administrative spaces and spaces for technical personnel accommodation should be located considering the possible disabilities of veterans, and should be easily accessible.
 This will be regarded within the frames of designed environment approaches, and based on the principles of environmental design experience of other adaptation centers for veterans.